rohan17dtu/zepto-product-analytics/readme.md

 The final deliverable is an interactive Tableau dashboard supported by SQL insights and Python analysis.

 ---
+## 📂 Dataset

+This project uses a publicly available retail grocery dataset sourced from **Kaggle** and models a Zepto-like quick commerce business for analytical purposes.

+The dataset was used to simulate real-world product analytics workflows, including SQL-based business analysis, exploratory data analysis, KPI development, and dashboard creation.

+> **Note:** The dataset is intended for educational and portfolio purposes.
+Business metrics, customer behavior, and operational insights presented in this project are based on the sample dataset and may not accurately reflect Zepto's actual business performance or internal data.

+---
 # Skills Demonstrated

 - Data Cleaning